OpenHardware-Initiative/Drone-OA-IREE-ViT-Accelerator/README.md

 [ ] Include global variables for things like conda env or other similar things so that we can just call those in the documentation
 [ ] Remove all absolute paths (in python scripts we can always build starting from `$PROJECT_ROOT`)

+# TODO for improvements:

+[ ] Remove unnecessary dimension in inference.

 # Build host: